Consular Processing Lawyer

 - Special immigrants who are Iraqi or Afghan

-If you don’t fit within any of those categories, and you’re unable to pay the immigrant fee yourself, it’s okay for someone else to take care of the cost for you.
+If you don’t fit within any of those categories, and you’re unable to pay the immigrant fee yourself, it’s okay for someone else to take care of the cost for you as part of the consular processing procedure.
 Individuals who may pay the fee include:

 - A member of your family